 The altitude is 21.91 meters.
 Standing at Kjelvene, not far from St. John’s Church (Johanneskirken).

 No. 13, The altitude is 23.86 meters.
-Standing inside the Hetlandsgata 55, in a private home and not to be enjoyed by the public.
+This broken column stands inside the Hetlandsgata 55, in a private home and not to be enjoyed by the public.

 The altitude is 25.81 meters.
 It stands in Musegata, at the bus stop outside Stavanger Museum.